-This two-hour examination provides 50% of the final mark.
-Pupils read three unseen passages of prose, usually on a similar theme.
-They are then set a series of shortanswer and extended writing tasks.
-Marks are awarded for comprehending the passage, selecting relevant material from it, and inferring meaning that is implied.
-Some questions test pupils' understanding of vocabulary, analysis of language, and their ability to summarise ideas from a passage clearly; a transformative writing task at the end of the paper encourages candidates to apply their understanding of a text in their own writing.
+This two-hour fifteen-minute examination provides 60% of the final mark.
+For this paper, pupils are given one of the non-fiction texts from the anthology and one previously unseen text, usually on a similar theme.
+They are then set a series of short- answer and extended writing tasks.
+Marks are awarded for comprehending the passage, selecting relevant material from it and inferring meaning that is implied.
+Pupils are also required to analyse writers' use of language and structure in a text.
+A long-answer question tests pupils' ability to compare how the texts present the writers' ideas and perspectives.